 How long do ants live in cars?

 This answer is also dependent on the species of ant.
 Male ants live a very short life with a very specific reproductive purpose living anywhere from days to weeks, while worker ants live slightly longer, in the weeks to months range.
-Queen ants live the longest, somewhere between 2 to 30+ years depending on the species!
+Queen ants live the longest, somewhere between 2 to almost 30 years depending on the species!